 - fast or abnormal heartbeat

 Also known as tic convulsif, hemifacial spasms are muscle spasms that occur on one side of the face.
 These tics are most common in women over 40 and Asians.
-They are not life threatening, but can be uncomfortable and distracting.
+They’re not life-threatening, but they can be uncomfortable and distracting.

 Tourette syndrome is a disorder that causes you to involuntarily make sounds or movements repetitively.
 Tourette syndrome can involve motor and speech tics.
-They are often embarrassing, but are not painful or life threatening.
-Men are four times more likely than women to develop Tourette syndrome, and symptoms typically appear between ages 2–15 years old.
+They’re often uncomfortable, but they’re not physically painful or life-threatening.

 Parkinson’s disease is a brain disorder that causes tremors, stiffness, and slow movements.
 The disease is degenerative, meaning it gets worse over time.
 Early symptoms of Parkinson’s disease typically include slight tremors of the lower lip, chin, hands, or leg.

 People with DiGeorge syndrome are missing part of chromosome 22, which causes several body systems to develop poorly.
-Some call DiGeorge 22q11.2 deletion syndrome.
+DiGeorge is sometimes called 22q11.2 deletion syndrome.

-DiGeorge syndrome can cause underdeveloped facial characteristics, which can lead to twitching around the mouth, cleft palate, blueish skin, and difficulty swallowing.
 DiGeorge syndrome is typically diagnosed at birth.
-While there is no way to prevent the disorder or cure it, there are ways to treat each symptom individually.
+While there’s no way to prevent the disorder or cure it, there are ways to treat each symptom individually.